A simple workflow for q development.

 myFunction is added to the module.
 Notice that

-myFunction are both shown with a green + icon, used to indicate that these items have been added but not yet commited/pushed.
+myFunction are both shown with a green + icon, used to indicate that these items have been added but not yet committed/pushed.
 The module updates to contain a blue M to indicate that the module has been modified.
 The new function body is opened in a tab in the Explorer.

-Edit a function using the Editor
+Edit a function using the editor

 Now let’s edit our first function.
 You write function parameters between the square brackets separated by a semicolon.
 You write the function body between the curly brackets.
 QDoc for the function goes above the function definition.
 In this simple example, we will be passing a symbol name to the function.
 The function will select all of the price values for a given name from our dummy dataset and then sum the values to create a total.
 It will then return a string containing the name and total.
 Enter the following into the